notadeejay/rbc-training/data/Week 2 Day 2/01__Intro to Flexbox Lecture__Lecture.md

 ## Teacher Notes
-Today is when they learn box model and flex box.
+Today is when they learn flex box.
 Make sure you have played around with Flexbox enough to trouble shoot it with them.

 ## Things to Cover
-- Inline, block and inline-block elements
-- The Box Model (margin, padding, border and content)
 - Flexbox Basics

 ## Slides